 Grow beets in fertile, well-drained soil without lumps or rocks.
 They grow best in the cool weather of spring and fall; they become tough and woody in hot weather.
 Early spring or late summer is the time to sow in most areas, but in the Coastal and Tropical South (USDA 9-11), you can grow beets as a winter crop.
 Most selections take around 50 days from sowing to harvest.
 Beet seeds germinate slowly; soaking them in water overnight before planting will speed the process.
 For spring crops, begin sowing seeds 2 to 4 weeks before the last spring frost; making three sowings spaced 2 to 3 weeks apart will give you a steady supply of roots and greens.
 For fall and winter crops, make three successive sowings 2 to 3 weeks apart, beginning in late summer.

 Beets are light feeders; if you mix plenty of compost into the soil at planting time, a light dose of complete fertilizer after tops are up is sufficient.
-Sow seeds 1 in. apart and cover with in. of compost, sand, or vermiculite, and water gently.
-When seedlings are about an inch tall, thin them to 3 in. apart; the thinnings (both roots and tops) are edible.
+Sow seeds 1 inches apart and cover with inches of compost, sand, or vermiculite, and water gently.
+When seedlings are about an inch tall, thin them to 3 inches apart; the thinnings (both roots and tops) are edible.
 Early thinning is important, because crowded plants develop small, tough roots.
 To ensure tender roots, keep soil evenly moist.
 To thwart insect pests, grow beets under row covers.